Updated September 23, 2019

 Since that time, the Confucius Institute at UB has established itself as one of the premier Confucius Institutes in North America, earning Confucius Institute of the Year honors at the 2016 Confucius Institute Global Conference, due to its excellent program of Chinese language teaching, cultural performances and academic activity about China.
 Each year, more than 4,000 Western New York students from kindergarten through graduate school study Chinese language in programs taught by Confucius Institute teachers or supported with Confucius Institute funds.
 These students—most of whom would have no other opportunity to study Chinese—learn critical language skills while also exploring Chinese visual and performing arts, history, geography, philosophy and other significant aspects of Chinese culture.

 The Confucius Institute helps develop Chinese language programs primarily by arranging for experienced language teachers from China to teach in local K-12 schools and at UB.
-In 2017-18, fourteen Confucius Institute language teachers are assigned to local schools, and three visiting professors have taught at UB in the Chinese Language Program and the Chinese Language Teacher Certification Program.
+In 2018-19, ten Confucius Institute language teachers are assigned to local schools, and two visiting professors have taught at UB in the Chinese Language Program and the Chinese Language Teacher Certification Program.
 Additionally, the Confucius Institute provides $10,000 annually to support Chinese language education at four designated Confucius Classrooms at City Honors School in Buffalo, East Aurora High School, the Lewiston-Porter Central School District, and Elmwood Franklin School.

 Confucius Institute guest teachers are selected by the schools from a pool of candidates nominated by Hanban, which also funds the teachers’ salaries and living expenses in Buffalo.
 UB Confucius Institute staff interviews all of the teachers and recommends the best candidates to specific schools.
 Schools then have the opportunity to interview teachers to ensure that the recommended candidates will be a good match for their school and its Chinese language program.
 Confucius Institute instructors at UB—most of whom come from Capital Normal University—are interviewed by their host departments according to standard departmental procedures for visiting faculty.
 The Chinese teachers and professors come to the United States for two or three years on J-1 visas issued by the U.S. Department of State.